 Rhythm is undoubtedly one of the most important elements in music and dance.
-So I decided to compile a list of 10 tips and ideas that anyone can use and will likely have a powerful positive impact in the dance floor.
+So I decided to compile a list of 10 tips and ideas that anyone can use.
+Trust me, it will most likely have a powerful positive impact on your dancing.

 These tips and ideas will show you paths to solve some of the most frequently asked questions, such as:

-How to identify the rhythm in a song?
+How do I identify the rhythm in a song?

-How to sincronize our body and movements to the beats of a piece of music?
+How do I synchronize my body and movements to the beats of a piece of music?

-What to do when we are dancing out of time?
+What do I do when we are dancing out of time?

 1 - Listen before you dance.

-This may sound obvious, but many people think about everything and don't focus on the music before they start dancing:
+Many people think about everything else but the music before they start dancing: